adamtilson/ense375/lab-2/lab-doc.md

 ---
 ## Testing for Exceptions

-Testing for excpetions is easier in JUnit 5 than in JUnit 4, thanks to the assertThrows function, as shown in the following example:
+Testing for exceptions is easier in JUnit 5 than in JUnit 4, thanks to the assertThrows function, as shown in the following example:

 In Read.java
 ```java